Alex Lloyd (rower): Club and state rowing

 Lloyd grew up in Sydney, attended Boronia Park Primary school and took up rowing in his high school years at Sydney's Shore school.
 In 2008 he contested the Australian schoolboy eight championship title at the Australian Rowing Championships in the Shore first VIII and placed third.
 He studied for a BCivilEng from Deakin University.

 His senior club rowing was with the Sydney Rowing Club from 2009.
 In 2012 he contested the Australian U23 coxless four championship title at the Australian Rowing Championships in SRC colours and placed second.
 He also competed in a coxless pair at those championships with Spencer Turrin and took silver.
 In 2014 and 2015 Turrin and Lloyd were acknowledged with Sydney Rowing Club's Most Outstanding Oarsman award.

 In 2014 Lloyd was selected in the New South Wales state representative senior men's eight which won the Kings Cup in the Interstate Regatta within the Australian Rowing Championships.
-He was in New South Wales King's Cup crews again in 2015, 2016 & 2017 and he stroked that eight in 2016 to a second place.
+He was in New South Wales King's Cup crews again in 2015, 2016 and 2017 and he stroked that eight in 2016 to a second place.
 Lloyd won a second King's Cup in the New South Wales eight of 2017.